Military service: Turkey

 In Turkey, compulsory military service applies to all male citizens from twenty to forty-one years of age (with some exceptions).
 Those who are engaged in higher education or vocational training programs prior to their military drafting are allowed to delay service until they have completed the programs, or reach a certain age, depending on the program (e.g. 29 years of age for undergraduate degrees).
 The duration of the basic military service varies.
 As of July 2013, the reduced durations are as follows: twelve months for privates (previously fifteen months), twelve months for reserve officers (previously sixteen months) and six months for short-term privates, which denotes those who have earned a university degree and have not been enlisted as reserve officers (previously eight months).

 Turkish citizens who have lived or worked abroad for at least three years can be exempt from military service in exchange for a certain fee in foreign currencies.
-Also, when the General Staff assesses that the military reserve exceeds the required amount, paid military service of one-month's basic training is established by law as a stopgap measure, but has only been practiced in reality once so far, and only applied to men of a certain age (born in or prior to 1973).
-This was done in order to generate funds to recover from the aftermath of the 1999 İzmit earthquake, which took place in the highly industrialized Marmara region of the country, and had a considerable negative impact on the Turkish economy due to the severe damage it caused to a significant number of residential and industrial structures.
+In the past, when the General Staff assessed that the military reserve exceeded the required amount, paid military service of one-month's basic training was established by law as a stopgap measure, but had only been practiced ten times during the Republican era before being made permanent, the last one being in 1999.
+This was done in order to generate funds to recover from the aftermath of the 1999 İzmit earthquake, which took place in the highly industrialized Marmara Region of the country, and had a considerable negative impact on the Turkish economy due to the severe damage it caused to a significant number of residential and industrial structures.
+Additionally, there were paid military service without requiring any training in 2011 and 2014.
+The measure has been made permanent with a law issued in 2019.

 Although women in principle are not obliged to serve in the military, they are allowed to become military officers.

 Conscientious objection of military service is illegal in Turkey and punishable with imprisonment by law.
 Many conscientious objectors flee abroad mainly to neighbouring countries or the European Union (as asylum seekers or guest workers).

 Ukraine

 The options are either reserve officer training for two years (offered in universities as a part of a program which means not having to join the army), or one-year regular service.
-In Ukraine, a person could not be conscripted after he turned 27 years of age.
+In Ukraine, a person could not be conscripted after he turned 25 years of age.
 The Ukrainian army had similar problems with dedovshchina as the Russian army did until very recently, but in Ukraine the problem is getting less severe compared to Russia, due to cuts in the conscript terms (from 24 to 18 months in the early 2000s and then to 12 months in 2004) and cuts in total conscription numbers (due to the switching of the army into a full-time professional army) since the last conscripts are being drafted at the end of 2013.
 However, due to the war with Russia, conscription was reinstated and remains in power to this day.